PcloD/unity-interaction-design-framework/README.md

 # Unity Interaction Design Framework
 *A robust, extensible, generic, and versatile interaction design framework for building complex puzzle systems.*

-**Status:** In active development
+**Status:** Planning

 **Version:** 0.0.1

 ## Introducing UnityEngine.Interaction for content creators and level designers!
-UnityEngine.Interaction offers a whole new suite of tools for designing systems of interaction that allow content creators and level designs to easily and quickly build complex challenges and puzzles for their games.
-The framework can be applied to any game genre and customized to cater to the unique design needs of any game.
+UnityEngine.Interaction offers a whole new suite of tools for designing systems of interaction that allow content creators and level designers to easily and quickly build complex challenges and puzzles for their games.
+The framework can be applied to any game genre and customized to cater to the unique design goals of any game.

 ## Overview
 The technical design of this framework draws inspiration from computer organization and digital logic.
 The framework uses [directed graphs](https://en.wikipedia.org/wiki/Directed_graph) to represent puzzles (hereinafter referred to as interaction systems).
 The nodes that make up these graphs refer to the puzzle pieces (hereinafter reffered to as interaction components) of that interaction system.
 So puzzle piece is to puzzle as interaction component is to interaction system.